 - For updates on WMATA’s COVID-19 response and recovery plan, visit www.wmata.com/service/covid19/

-- Applicants for DC’s Small Business Recovery Microgrant Program should have received notification about grant awards by DMPED or notices that they need to provide additional documentation.
+- Applicants for DC’s Small Business Recovery Microgrant Program should have received email notification about grant awards or notices that they need to provide additional documentation, either from DMPED or a CDFI (community development financial institution).
 You can also visit this site for more info: https://coronavirus.dc.gov/dc-small-business-recovery-grants

 - To apply for unemployment assistance, go to www.does.dcnetworks.org.

-- The federal Small Business Administration is no longer accepting applications for the Economic Injury Disaster Loan (EIDL) except for agricultural businesses.
+- The federal Small Business Administration is once again accepting applications for the Economic Injury Disaster Loan (EIDL) though they are no longer issuing loan advances.
 Applicants who already submitted their applications will continue to be processed on a first-come, first-served basis and will be notified on a rolling basis.
 (For more info, check the SBA website.)

-- Applications are still being accepted for the SBA’s Paycheck Protection Program; more info here.
+- Applications are still being accepted for the SBA’s Paycheck Protection Program until August 8th; more info here.

 - For information about guaranteed paid sick leave, expanded paid childcare leave, and exemptions for small businesses, visit the Department of Labor website.